davidjeet/MazesCSharp/README.md

 ###Future
 Some ideas going forward:
 * Consolidate all of the Maze Demos to a single console application where the user selects the type of algorithm to run and the relevent parameters.
-* Implement IEnumerator for the grid.
+* Get the Masked Grid stuff displaying properly/more cleanly (hard).
+* Work on pulling in Dijkstra and deadend counts more...
 * Consolidate the IGrowingTreeAlgorithms and IAlgorithms interfaces.
 * Maybe refactor namespaces in Infrastructure to fewer.
 * Work on a more robust/pretty console display method.